 Framework for interaction

-In December 2011, the EMA Management Board endorsed the framework for interaction between EMA and healthcare professionals and their organisations:
+Update: In December 2016, the EMA Management Board endorsed the revised framework for interaction between EMA and healthcare professionals and their organisations:

 The framework describes the objectives and the terms of reference for this interaction and aims to:

 - support the Agency in accessing the best independent expertise in any matter related to medicines;

 - contribute to more efficient and targeted communication to healthcare professionals;

 - enhance understanding of the role of the EU medicines regulatory network.

 This framework is in line with EMA's overarching framework for stakeholder relations management, which the EMA Management Board adopted in June 2016: